Nasikabhushani: Structure and Lakshana

 Nasikabhushani is the 4th rāgam in the 12th chakra Aditya.
 The mnemonic name is Aditya-Bhu.
 The mnemonic phrase is sa ru gu mi pa dhi ni.
 Nasikabhushani's structure (ascending and descending scale) is as follows:

 The notes used in this scale are shatsruthi rishabham, antara gandharam, prati madhyamam, chathusruthi dhaivatham, kaisiki nishadham.
 See swaras in Carnatic music for details on above notation and terms.

 Nasikabhushani is a melakarta rāgam and hence by definition it is a sampoorna rāgam (that is, it has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Vagadheeswari, which is the 34th melakarta rāgam.

-Janya rāgams

-Nasikabhushani has a couple of minor janya rāgams (derived scales) associated with it.
-See List of Janya rāgams for full list of rāgams associated with it and other melakarta.

-Compositions

-A few compositions set to Nasikabhushani rāgam are: